-5.6.1.3 Conversions from Floating-Point Types
+5.7.1.3 Conversions from Floating-Point Types

 A float value converted to a double value undergoes no change in value.
 A double value converted to a float value is represented exactly, if possible.
-Precision may be lost if the value cannot be represented exactly.
+Precision is lost if the value is too large to fit into a float, precision is lost.

-A floating value is converted to an integral value by first converting to a long, then from the long value to the specific integral value, as described in Table 5.4.
+A floating value is converted to an integer value by converting to a long.
+Conversions to other integer types occur the same as for a long.
 The decimal portion of the floating value is discarded in the conversion to a long; if the result is still too large to fit into a long, the result of the conversion is undefined.